 #7 Find inspiration outside photography

-I love browsing through the galleries of my favorite photographers (ideally on their websites) but I find that my biggest inspirational boosts are given to me when I’m looking at other types of art.
+I love browsing through the galleries of my favorite photographers (ideally on their websites), but I find that my biggest inspirational boosts are given to me when I’m looking at other types of art.

 'View of Dresden by Moonlight' by JC Dahl

-While a painter has the advantage of starting with a blank canvas and the freedom to control all the elements within the frame, you got to ask yourself how these elements can be adapted to your photography.
+While a painter has the advantage of starting with a blank canvas and the freedom to control all the elements within the frame, you have to ask yourself how these elements can be adapted to your photography.

 How can we use the light or elements in front of us to capture the attention of viewers?
 How can we use colors?
 How can we take advantage of post-processing to emphasize a specific part of the image?

-Resources and further reading to become a better photographer in 2021
+Resources and further reading to become a better photographer in 2024

 Knowing where to begin is never easy.
-Therefore, I’ve collected some links to some of our most popular articles, courses, and resources that will help you become a better photographer in 2021:
+Therefore, I’ve collected some links to some of our most popular articles, courses, and resources that will help you become a better photographer in 2024:

 For beginner photographers: